arcum42/ComfyUI_SageUtils/.github/instructions/sage.instructions.md

 - Use type hints and return type annotations where possible.
 - Use try/except blocks for error handling, especially around I/O and network operations.
 - Use tuple unpacking for return values when returning multiple outputs.
+- Ignore type errors in `__init__.py` for the `comfyui_sageutils` module to avoid issues with ComfyUI's dynamic loading.
+While IO.* types are normally used, custom types are defined by passing a string in the tuple in the inputs or outputs.
+- A new v3 API is in development, but not yet available.
+See #fetch: https://blog.comfy.org/p/dependency-resolution-and-custom .

 #### Coding Practices
 - Use list comprehensions for creating lists from iterables.
 - Use generator expressions for large datasets to save memory.
 - Use context managers (`with` statements) for file operations to ensure proper resource management.
-- Follow idiomatic Python practices, such as using `enumerate()` for loops when you need both index and value.
+- Follow idiomatic Python practices, such as using `enumerate()` for loops when both index and value are needed.
-- The code should be modular and reusable, with functions and classes designed for single responsibilities.
+- Code should be modular and reusable, with functions and classes designed for single responsibilities.
-- The code should be clean and well optimized, avoiding unnecessary complexity.
+- Code should be clean and well-optimized, avoiding unnecessary complexity.
-- The code should be pythonic, following the Zen of Python principles (PEP 20).
+- Code should be pythonic, following the Zen of Python principles (PEP 20).

 ### JavaScript Coding Standards
 #### Naming